kahmunng/kahmunng/README.md

 - 👋 Hi, I’m @kahmunng
-- 👀 I’m interested in myself
+- 👀 I’m interested in myself only
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently self learning programming
 - 💞️ I’m looking to collaborate on ???
-- 📫 No one can reach me
+- 📫 Don't even try to reach me.
+I'll bite

 <!---
 kahmunng/kahmunng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.